kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 Because closing a TCP connection involves a four-way handshake, you might notice stale connections arise in an unstable network, where one side has been responding but the other side has not detected a response yet.
 Both sides might listen for events and consider the other nonresponsive, even though one side just missed the events.

 An example of this situation can occur between the Gloo Gateway control plane and the Envoy gateway proxy.
 Envoy might listen for xDS configuration updates but not receive any.
 Because Envoy thinks that the connection is still alive, it does not try to reconnect to the Gloo Gateway control plane.
-Even though Gloo Gateway has a default TCP keepalive set, you might find that you need to update the values.
+Even though Gloo Gateway has a default TCP keepalive setting, you might find that you need to update the values.
 For an example, see [TCP keepalive on static clusters]({{<ref "#tcp-keepalive-on-static-clusters">}}).

 **Load balancer connection tracking**